eProsima/Integration-Service-docs/docs/examples.rst

 Examples
 ========

-Integration Service (IS) ships with a folder with examples.
-In addition, exists another project derived from IS named `FIROS2 <https://github.com/eProsima/FIROS2>`_ with more examples.
+Integration Service (IS) ships with a folder with examples and they suppose that you have IS already installed on your machine.

-All these examples suppose that you have IS already installed.
+In addition, there is another project derived from IS named `FIROS2 <https://github.com/eProsima/FIROS2>`_ with more examples.
 In IS you can find the following examples:

 Domain Change
 ^^^^^^^^^^^^^

-This example shows how IS can communicate two participants that belongs to different domains.
+This example shows how IS can communicate two participants that belong to different domains.

 To execute the example properly, we must first compile the example itself, from the `domain_change example location <https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/domain_change>`_.